 The above-mentioned permissions do not apply to content supplied by third parties.
 Therefore, for documents where the copyright vests in a third party, permission for reproduction must be obtained from this copyright holder.

-MedDRA® trademark is registered by IFPMA on behalf of ICH
+MedDRA® trademark is registered by ICH*

+*MedDRA trademarks which had been registered by IFPMA on behalf of ICH are in the process of being transferred to ICH

 Table of Contents